WebOrigami/docs/src/content/framework/intro4.md

 This formula creates a virtual file called `Alice.html`.
 The contents of that virtual file will be the HTML obtained by applying the `person.ori` template to the data for Alice in `team.yaml`.

-The `%` percent sign is used in filename formulas as an alternative to a regular `/` slash — operating systems and code editors can prevent the use of slashes in filenames.
+The `%` percent sign is used in file name formulas like this as an alternative to a regular `/` slash separator — operating systems and code editors discourage or prevent the use of slashes in file names.
 The above is equivalent to `teamByName/Alice`, and will extract Alice's data from the `teamByName` graph.

-The primary content of the virtual `Alice.html` file will be:
+The content of the virtual `Alice.html` file will be:

 ```html
 {{ intro/person.ori(teamByName%Alice) }}